 #...#.....

-We get the coordinates of every # in the input.
-Then we alter these coordinates based on whether or not there is an empty column or row (consisting only of .) that would affect them.
+.) that would affect them.
 We multiply the number of empty rows and cols before a coordinate, then add this difference at the end.
 We then calculate the Manhattan distance between each pair of coordinates, and sum the total distance.

 const expand = (coords, by) => {